WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

   an overview of Clojure's `core.async` library.

-The queue network figures in this articles are excerpts from the book "Quantative System Performance" by Lazowska, Jahorjan, Graham, and Sevcik.
+The queue network figures in this articles are excerpts from the book "Quantitative System Performance" by Lazowska, Jahorjan, Graham, and Sevcik.
 [Full text of this book is available online.](https://homes.cs.washington.edu/~lazowska/qsp/)